dgb28/Plot-Generator/README.md

-# 🚀 Plot Generator
+# 🚀 Plot Generator Backend
 🎨 Write Python or R code and generate beautiful visualizations in real-time.
-Built with React, Django, and Docker.
+Built with React + Vite, Django, and Docker.

 ## 🌟 Overview
-**Plot Generator** is a full-stack application that lets users write Python or R code, execute it securely in Docker containers, and visualize the output instantly — including console output, images, and interactive Plotly HTML charts.
+This is the backend interface for **Plot generator**, a platform that lets users write Python or R code to generate beautiful visualizations — all executed in secure Docker containers on the backend.
+Users can write code, run it, and view visual or HTML outputs right in the browser.

 ## 🧠 Key Features
-- 📝 Interactive code editor with Ace Editor
+- 📝 Interactive code editor with syntax highlighting (Ace Editor)
 - 🐳 Secure backend code execution using custom Docker containers
-- 📦 Python & R support with `matplotlib`, `numpy`, `pandas`, `seaborn`, `scikit-learn`, `plotly`, `lattice`, `rgl`, `fs`, `htmlwidgets`
+- 📦 Supports Python & R with popular libraries:
+  `matplotlib`, `numpy`, `pandas`, `seaborn`, `scikit-learn`, `plotly`, `lattice`, `rgl`, `fs`, `htmlwidgets`
-- 🖼️ Outputs include standard output, error logs, base64-encoded images, and Plotly HTML
+- 🖼️ Outputs include:
+  - Standard output & error logs
+  - Base64-encoded images
+  - Interactive Plotly charts rendered via `<iframe>`
+- 🔌 Seamless backend integration using REST API
+- 🌗 Dark theme UI with TailwindCSS
-- 🌐 Built with React (Vite) frontend + Django REST backend
+- 🚀 Built with React (Vite) + Django REST Framework
+- ⚡ Optimized for speed and lightweight performance with Vite

 ## 🧩 Tech Stack
 ### Frontend